JMehdi2/Major-Economic-Developments-in-Turkey-1998-Mid2024/README.md

 - Review and synthesis of relevant literature to historically contextualize economic developments and interpret findings.
 - Examination of macroeconomic shifts and trends, along with their implications for the Grocery Discount Retail Market.

-## Sources and References
-- General references to data sources can be found in Subsection A-I, "Data Presentation," of the report's Methods section.
-- Detailed references to data sources are provided in the References for Data section of the report.
-- References to literature are provided in the References section of the report.

 ## Expected Outcomes
 - A foundational understanding of the Turkish economy's evolution.
 - A clearer connection between macroeconomic developments and the Grocery Discount Retail Market in Turkey.